 When it comes to connecting the electronic components on the printed circuit board then there are two methods to choose from.
 The first one is the Thru-Hole Method and the second one is Surface Mount Method.

-Thru-Hole assembly method is used when you need to connect electronic components with wires on the board.
+The thru-Hole assembly method is used when you need to connect electronic components with wires on the board.
 These wires can be plugged through the hole and soldered on the other side of the board.
-This method is usually used for large sized components like coil and capacitors.
+This method is usually used for large-sized components like coil and capacitors.

 Surface Mount Technology